-The practice had arrangements to respond to medical emergencies.
+The practice had arrangements to deal with medical emergencies.
 Staff had received training in emergency resuscitation and basic life support and this was refreshed every year.
 We saw certificates for this training.
 The staff were aware of the practice procedures for responding to an emergency.
 The practice had emergency equipment in accordance with guidance issued by the Resuscitation Council UK.
-This included relevant emergency medicines and medical oxygen and an automated external defibrillator (AED).
+This included relevant emergency medicines and oxygen and an automated external defibrillator (AED).
 (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
-The medical oxygen cylinder and resuscitation mask were in date..
-The medical oxygen cylinder was being routinely checked for effectiveness and we saw records for these daily tests.
+There were defibrillator pads for both adults and children.
+The medical oxygen cylinder and resuscitation mask were in date.
+The oxygen cylinder was being routinely checked for effectiveness and we saw records for these daily tests.
 We reviewed the contents of the emergency medicines kit.
 We saw records of weekly and monthly audits of the medicines and equipment and all the emergency medicines were in date.